• Skip to primary navigation

 The first step in creating your budget is to figure out what you are spending today.
 Some people are shocked when they first look at their monthly spending and see how much of their income is going to bars, coffee shops, electronics, fancy clothes, and other non-essential spending categories.

-Personal Capital will analyze any spending you make with a credit card or debit card, though you should always use credit cards for miles and rewards.
+Empower will analyze any spending you make with a credit card or debit card, though you should always use credit cards for miles and rewards.
 Any cash spending has to be categorized manually.

 Your current spending is essentially your first budget.
 From here, your goal is to make informed choices on where you want to spend, while understanding what you have to spend, and cutting out what you don’t want to spend.